Hungry Healthy Happy

 Two shot collage of almonds on a baking tray, before and after roasting.

-Three: Put the roasted almonds, vanilla, any remaining honey and salt (if using) in to a high powered blender.
+Three: Put the roasted almonds, vanilla, any remaining honey and salt (if using) into a high powered blender.
 Blend until smooth.
 You will need to keep stopping the blender and pushing the mixture down.
 This can take up to 20 minutes.

 Two shot collage of almonds in a food processor, before and after blending.